pytorch/rl/knowledge_base/MUJOCO_INSTALLATION.md

 2. Rendered images are completely black.

-> Make sure to call `env.render()` before reading the pixels.
+   _Solution_: Make sure to call `env.render()` before reading the pixels.

 3. `patchelf` dependency is missing.

-> Install using `conda install patchelf` or `pip install patchelf`
+   _Solution_: Install using `conda install patchelf` or `pip install patchelf`

 4. Errors like "Onscreen rendering needs 101 device"

-> Make sure to set `DISPLAY` environment variable correctly.
+   _Solution_: Make sure to set `DISPLAY` environment variable correctly.

-5. `ImportError: Cannot initialize a headless EGL display.` Make sure you have installed mujoco and all its dependencies (see instructions above).
+5. `ImportError: Cannot initialize a headless EGL display.`

+   _Solution_: Make sure you have installed mujoco and all its dependencies (see instructions above).
    Make sure you have set the `MUJOCO_GL=egl`.
    Make sure you have a GPU accessible on your machine.